project-gemmi/gemmi/docs/mol.rst

+.. highlight:: cpp

 .. _molecular:

 Molecular models
 ################

-This part of the Gemmi library is for handling structural models of biomolecules (but if needed, small molecule and inorganic structures can also be read.)
+In this section we show how to handle structural models of biomolecules (to some degree, it also applies to small molecules and inorganic structures).

 Models from a single file (PDB, mmCIF, etc.) are stored in the ``Structure`` class, with the usual Model-Chain-Residue-Atom hierarchy.
-Gemmi provides basic functions to access and manipulate the structure, and on top of it more complex functions: neighbor search, calculation of dihedral angles, removal of ligands from a model, etc.
+Gemmi provides basic functions to access and manipulate the structure, and on top of it more complex functions, such as neighbor search, calculation of dihedral angles, removal of ligands from a model, etc.

-Comparing with the usual tools rooted in bioinformatics:
+Comparing with tools rooted in bioinformatics:

 * Gemmi focuses more on working with incomplete models (on all stages before they are published and submitted to the PDB),